bfirner/setup-guide/SystemSetup.md

 Set up receivers
 ===================
+Steps 1 and 2 assume that you are using the Raspberry Pi receivers -- if you want to run a receiver from a different computer then please run the pip\_sense\_layer code from https://github.com/bfirner/pip\_sense\_layer

 1. Program the server IP address on the Raspberry Pis so the receivers send data to the server.
 The ip address of the server goes into /etc/owl/pip.confg on the SD cards of the Pis
 2. Plug a Pi into power and ethernet and verify that the colored LEDs on the Pi come on